sahilrajput03/sahilrajput03/README.md

 So this way all variables can use used while executing any file with curl command.
 Yikes!!

+Curl cli tip:

+- By default when you make request with curl then only response's body is shown.
+To view the reponse's body and reponse's headers you use user option like `curl -D - my_url` to get response headers as well.
+- In fact if you want to see all the details of the request the req's headers as well, the you can simply use `curl -v my_url` to view the verbosed output that has every minute detail you might want to see to debug anything.

 ## do console.logs in javascript or print in python can cause performance issues ??

 YES.
 How. ?, So, try guessing the time taken of below two programs.